If you need to publish your model data from Rhapsody to MagicDraw, you’ll face 2 main questions:

 - The best semantic translation to preserve data integrity when converting years of modeling.

-- AND a powerful and configurable handling of diagrams to preserve meaningful and readable layouts for team communication.
+- AND powerful and configurable handling of diagrams to preserve meaningful and readable layouts for team communication.